noirgif/blog/source/_drafts/ddd.md

 "We've been following down this NENNENNE path for a couple of minutes.
 After a while we'll make a turn and go NENEEENE."

 "Once we arrive at Road NEN and Highway NE, things will be much simpler."
 She thrusts the map back into the bag.
 My bag.
 She's only carrying a purse with her dear staff.
 Her personal things are all in that purse.
 Really impressive.
-She's like a prestidigitator when pulling out her Ju^nihitoe, just to use it to suffocate me with its weight.
-I don't know how much it weighs.
+She's like a prestidigitator when pulling out her Ju^nihitoe, the reddish one, just to use it to suffocate me with its weight.
+I don't know how much it weighs, though.
 20 kilos, I guess.

 She abruptly looks back, a little irked.
 "You're not thinking something strange, are you?"

 "Nah."
 I replied in an instant.
+"You're the one who thinks too much, probably."